-- as soon as you start paying for childcare or - up to seven days before your childcare starts.
+- as soon as you start paying for childcare - up to 7 days before your childcare starts

-You need to claim help with childcare costs within one month of when you start to use them - we can't pay you for any costs you have had before that.
+You need to claim help with childcare costs within 1 month of when you start to use them - we can't pay you for any costs you have had before that.

-You can only claim childcare costs for any child up to:
+You can only claim help with childcare costs for any child up to:

-- the Saturday following 1 September after their 15th birthday or - the Saturday following 1 September after their 16th birthday if - the child is on the blind register or came off it in the last 28 weeks or - you get Disability Living Allowance for that child.
+- the Saturday following 1 September after their 15th birthday - the Saturday following 1 September after their 16th birthday if - the child is certified as severely sight impaired or blind by a consultant ophthalmologist - you get Disability Living Allowance or Personal Independence Payment for that child

-What childcare costs can you claim?
+What childcare costs you can claim

 You can claim for the costs of any registered or approved childcare that you pay for.
 You can only claim for the amounts you actually pay.
+If your costs include an amount paid as a retainer, please phone our helpline for more information.

-What is registered or approved childcare?
+What registered or approved childcare is

-For England - see page 3 For Wales - see page 4 For Scotland - see page 5 For Northern Ireland - see page 6 Crown Servants working abroad - see page 6

-Registered or approved childcare
+For England - read pages 3 and 4.

+For Wales - read page 5.

+For Scotland - read page 6.

+For Northern Ireland - read page 7.

+Crown servants working abroad - read page 7.